fairtale5/Karmie/docs/core/architecture/database.md

 - **tag_ulid**: ULID of the tag this reputation is for (uppercase, no prefix)
 - **basis_reputation**: Reputation points earned from received votes
 - **voting_rewards_reputation**: Reputation points earned from casting votes (vote rewards)
-- **effective_reputation**: The final, cached reputation score for this user in this tag (used for all calculations and display)
+- **reputation_total_effective**: The final, cached reputation score for this user in this tag (used for all calculations and display)
 - **last_calculation**: Timestamp (nanoseconds) of the last time this reputation was recalculated
 - **vote_weight**: User's voting weight in this tag (float, 0.0 to 1.0)
 - **has_voting_power**: Boolean indicating if the user meets the threshold for voting power in this tag